 This Chadbourne House is part of South Berwick Historic District.
 Descendants of pioneer William Chadbourne, who helped build the first sawmill in South Berwick in 1634, built on this site in the early 1700s.
 This early Chadbourne house was expanded and altered by later owners, possibly a Humphrey Chadbourne who lived from 1678 to 1763.
 A Chadbourne Garrison was recorded about 1712, but the site is not known.
 READ MORE

 The Judge Benjamin Chadbourne House is part of the South Berwick Historic District.
 On June 12, 1770, the great-grandson of Humphrey Chadbourne built this house.
-Benjamin Chadbourne (1718-1799) had served in Sir William Pepperrell’s expedition against Louisburg in 1745, and later became a judge of the Court of Common Pleas.
+Benjamin Chadbourne (1718-1799) had served in Sir William Pepperrell’s expedition against Louisbourg in 1745, and later became a judge of the Court of Common Pleas.
 He represented the Berwicks in the Massachusetts Congress from 1756-1771, and was a member of the Governor’s Council.
 Read more

-Part of South Berwick Historic District, the Town of South Berwick's new Counting House Park is on the site of the historic Quamphegan Landing, one of the community's oldest places of settlement dating to the 1600s, when it was the community's transportation link for supplies from Portsmouth and the world beyond.
+Part of South Berwick Historic District, the Town of South Berwick's Counting House Park is on the site of the historic Quamphegan Landing, one of the community's oldest places of settlement dating to the 1600s, when it was the community's transportation link for supplies from Portsmouth and the world beyond.
 For generations this was the spot where tall pine logs were loaded into the river to be taken downstream to shipyards to become masts.
 The 1830 Portsmouth Manufacturing Company cotton mill stood here until about 1917.

-Just as before the arrival of European settlers Quamphegan was a fishing place of Native Americans, it still attracts fishermen today, as well as kayakers and canoeists at the new town boat ramp, and residents enjoying the natural setting of the Salmon Falls River.
+Just as before the arrival of European settlers Quamphegan was a fishing place of Native Americans, it still attracts fishermen today, as well as kayakers and canoeists at the town boat ramp, and residents enjoying the natural setting of the Salmon Falls River.
 It is a regular destination of Central School students during their annual Hike Through History, and the gundalow replica “Capt.
 Adams” visited in 2005.
 The park is named for the adjacent Counting House Museum.

 This house may appear on late 19th century photographs and maps.
 Middle Street , formerly known as Tremont Street , was once a mast road where ox teams carried huge white pine logs to the river.

 The census of 1790 reports that Alexander McGeoch, an Irish-born innkeeper and town constable, lived here in a two story house that was home to two men, three women and girls, and six boys.
-The location was on Liberty Street at Main Street, by the bridge and directly opposite the Counting House today.
+The location was on Liberty Street at Main Street, South Berwick, Maine, by the bridge and directly opposite the Counting House today.

 After McGeoch's death in 1824, the Portsmouth Company cotton mill opened and attracted boarders who needed housing.
 In the early 1830s, the company fitted out the McGeoch house on the first floor as a dry goods store and grocery; a family named Luke, who kept boarders and worked in the mill, occupied the second floor.
 About 1836, the McGeoch House was replaced by or incorporated into a large, three-story ell to provide lodging for additional workers.
 The building became known as the “Hash House,” a reference to the cheap but filling meals served there to generations of mill employees.
 In an account of the Landing neighborhood, local resident George Washington Frosst, who grew up in the 1830s, recalled families who lived there: the Whidden family, the three Estes sisters, the widow Hanson and her two sons.
 The Hash House was torn down and replaced by a garage in the early 20th century.